-At 31 March 2021, the Council had a balance of sundry debtors of £22.955m.
-A review of significant balances suggested that an impairment of doubtful debts of £5.1m was appropriate.
-If collection rates were to deteriorate, a 1% increase in the value of impairments for doubtful debts would require an additional £230,000 to set aside as an allowance.
+At 31 March 2021, the Council had a balance of sundry debtors of £31.863m.
+A review of significant balances suggested that an impairment of doubtful debts of £7.8m was appropriate.
+If collection rates were to deteriorate for all of the Council's debtors, a 1% increase in the value of impairments for doubtful debts would require an additional £332,000 to set aside as an allowance.